jayshah2005/youtubeShortsFactory/README.md

 - **For Docker setup**: Docker and Docker Compose
 - **For local setup**: Python 3.9+, macOS (for the start script) or modify for your OS
-- GPU recommended for ComfyUI (can run on CPU but slower)

 ## Quick Start with Docker (Recommended)